by John Ellis

 About five years before the Pilgrims mistakenly and clumsily/stupidly landed at Plymouth Rock with a ship full of beer and little actual provisions, the population of the Wampanoag people had been drastically reduced.
 While the exact disease or virus is unknown, the Wampanoag’s story mimics the story of almost all the people groups in the so-called New World after coming into contact with the dirty, disease-ridden Europeans – they died off in large numbers, succumbing to smallpox, influenza, and a host of other diseases and viruses exported by white people to a land that they had never been invited to.
 The fate of Squanto’s village Patuxet was no different.
 It had been complete annihilated.
 Having been kidnapped as a young boy and trafficked to England, Squanto escaped the fate of his family and friends.
 But his understanding of the English language as well as his changed habits and customs caused Massasoit to distrust the newly returned native (for good reason, as I’ll reveal shortly).
 Held as a prisoner, Squanto was only given access to the Pilgrims by Massasoit because the prisoner could speak English well.
 Even then, it was only allowed because Samoset, a trusted ally of Massasoit, knew enough English to keep the scheming Squanto honest – to a point.

 Prior to the “friendly” interactions with the Wampanoags, the Pilgrims first encounters with the natives had been violent.
 Starving to death, the Pilgrims raided fields, houses, and even dug up Indian graves in search of food.
-This, of course, prompted the Indian’s ire, and the first interaction between the two groups was one of arrows and bullets and not of words.
+This, of course, and justifiably, prompted the Indian’s ire.
+The first interaction between the two groups was one of arrows and bullets and not of words.
 However, Massasoit had a bigger problem than the Pilgrims.

 The rival people group the Narragansett had largely escaped whatever plague had severely stricken down the Wampanoags and their confederation.
 Massasoit needed a new ally.
 Contrary to what Hollywood and the NRA has told us for generations, until around the time of the Civil War in the mid-19th century, European guns were untrustworthy and inaccurate.
 While wary of the Pilgrims’ guns, Massasoit was aware that his tall, strong warriors with their accurate bows and arrows had little to fear from the short, sickly white men’s guns that rarely hit anything.
 He needed able-body men – soldiers – not their guns.
 Hence the need to keep the Pilgrims alive, well-fed, and healthy.
 Massasoit persuaded the Pilgrims to help him fend off his rivals.
 In return, the Wampanoags would supply them with food and provisions.
 This is what led to the so-called Thanksgiving feast.
 Massasoit showed up to the feast with almost one-hundred warriors armed to the teeth who, upon arrival, immediately began demonstrating their physical and military superiority.
 In reply, the Pilgrim militia began firing their guns in the air.
 After their collective “smack talk” and showing off was finished, they all got drunk and plotted against the Narragansett.
 I doubt any of that was mentioned in your kid’s Thanksgiving pageant.